A CLEAN, RENEWABLE ENERGY PARTNERSHIP

 - 3 Providing a world class manufacturing facility

-ATLANTIC SUPERCONNECTION STARTED DEVELOPING THE SUPERCONNECTION IN 2012 AND THE SUPERCONNECTION FACTORY IN 2016.
+ATLANTIC SUPERCONNECTION STARTED DEVELOPING THE SUPERCONNECTION IN 2012 AND ITS FACTORY IN 2016.
 SINCE THEN ATLANTIC SUPERCONNECTION HAS PROVEN THAT THE SUPERCONNECTION IS TECHNICALLY POSSIBLE AND IS READY TO HEAD TO FINANCIAL CLOSE ON BOTH PROJECTS …..

 Atlantic SuperConnection is developing:

-o a c.1500km subsea High Voltage Direct Current (HVDC) cable to bring 1.2GW of baseload geothermal and hydroelectric power from Iceland to the UK;
+o a c.1500km subsea High Voltage Direct Current (HVDC) cable to bring 1.2GW of on-demand and baseload geothermal and hydroelectric power from Iceland to the UK;

 o bringing low carbon power to approximately two million British homes at a price below all competing low carbon sources – wind, solar, nuclear, tidal …; while

-o stabilising providing Iceland with increased grid security as well as an increase to its GDP of 4-6%; and
+o providing Iceland with increased grid security and significant economic benefits; and

 o a world class leading HVDC subsea cable factory in the North East of England;